Unbraiding the Bounce: Superluminality around the Corner: Model and main equations

 Further the first Friedmann equation reads

 while for the second equation we have

 It is important that the energy density and the first Friedmann equation contain a term linear in $H$.
-Hence for \emph{kinetically braided} systems the branches of the first Friedmann equation do not correspond to expansion and contraction of the universe.
+Therefore for \emph{kinetically braided} systems the branches resulting from the first Friedmann equation do not correspond to expansion and contraction of the universe.
 Indeed, solving the quadratic equation we obtain

 This relation implies that not all configurations $\left(\phi,\dot{\phi}\right)$ with positive energy density are allowed, but only those satisfying an additional condition

 Finally it is convenient to write an equation of motion for the scalar field (\ref{eq:EoM_J}) where $\dot{H}$ is expressed through (\ref{eq:Second_Friedmann})